brianmario/mochilo/README.md

 Notice how `key` came back into Ruby as a String instead of a Symbol?
 This is because the `pack` method of Mochilo only generates "safe" bpack.

 bpack without Symbols is considered "safe" for Ruby because in Ruby, Symbols aren't garbage collected.
-So if you accept arbitrary bpack from an untrusted source you could end up parsing bpack that would exhaust the memory of your server.
+So if you unpack arbitrary bpack from an untrusted source you could end up parsing bpack that would exhaust the memory of your server.

 To generate "unsafe" bpack, use `pack_unsafe` and `unpack_unsafe` methods instead: